OdyseeTeam/sitemap-generator/README.md

 # Requirements
 - A Chainquery mysql connection (credentials or own instance)
-- Quite some RAM (works with 32GB for sure)
 - A web server if you want to serve the sitemaps

 # Setup